 If you dream of a raven, it’s important to analyze the emotions you felt in the dream.
 These feelings will give you insights into what the raven may symbolize in the dream.
 For example, did you feel fear or joy?
 Anxiety or wonder?
 Dreams can reveal things that we’re not actively addressing in our conscious, awake state – but that we should address.

 Consider some of the common raven meanings and symbols described in this post, and reflect on the areas of your life that they might relate to.
 Even anxious dreams can be gifts.
 They can prompt us to take the time to be objective observers of our own thoughts, so that we can improve situations and perceptions of them.

 Many psychic mediums say that you should pay particular attention to your vivid dreams.
 If you dream of people you know or a pet (living or who have passed), as well as creatures like ravens, and the dream feels very real, it could mean you connected with these souls on the astral plane.

 There are roughly ten subspecies of ravens and they inhabit countries mainly in the Northern Hemisphere.
 Because of their wide range, stories and folklore with ravens can be found in many cultural traditions.
 Here are some raven meanings in some of these cultures.

 Native American Raven Symbolism and Meanings

 Each Native American tribe has their own set of creation stories and traditions.
 But one set of beliefs they all share is a reverence for animals and the natural world.
-Like crows, ravens were seen as powerful entities, even shapeshifters who could transition from animal to human and back.
+Throughout Native American culture, the rave is seen as powerful entity, and at times a shapeshifter who can transition from animal to human and back.

 In Native Americans legends, the raven was considered the wisest of birds, even possessing the ability to speak.
 This is an interesting parallel with stories from other cultures, such as Edgar Allen Poe’s The Raven, in which the bird also speaks.